AP Davis, MD, DO, DC

 The proper application of the manipulations has much to do in results.
 If awkwardly applied, they cause resistance from the patient, and sometimes are productive of harm, rather than the good intended.

 Due consideration should be given to the function of the muscles involved – whether they be flexors or extensors – for they all have but ONE function, and that function is to contract; whether the limbs are to be extended or flexed, due regard should be had to the object desired, or the effect the movement would have upon the muscular fibers, or the vessels to be affected by the movements of the muscles or muscle, and the force to be employed to accomplish the purpose intended.
 Much discretion should be used by the manipulator in the application of the science of Neuropathy, the conditions governing each case must be taken into consideration, embracing the whole field, whether in the treatment of acute or chronic diseases, the condition of each, the character of the disease to be treated, age, habits, circumstances, etc.

 The object of all manipulations should be to change the diseased conditions to that state denominated harmony, ease, health, freedom, normal relationship throughout the entire body.
 In other words TO TAKE OFF THE PRESSURE.

 It will be readily understood that when the venous blood is arrested anywhere along the line from its connection with the arterial blood in the capillaries, some unnatural condition will ensue, especially if the interruption or cessation of the flow continues for a few hours – even moments – in some parts of the body.
-The blood in the veins accumulates, the expansion implicates nerve-footlets, this interferes with their function, thus increasing the difficulty, because the nervous system becomes involved.
+The blood in the veins accumulates, the expansion implicates nerve-rootlets, this interferes with their function, thus increasing the difficulty, because the nervous system becomes involved.
 The amount of accumulation measures the degree of disturbance in the surrounding tissue.
 In freeing the impeded venous blood, the nerves are also freed from pressure, and the conditions changed from an abnormal to a normal state.